Code-Hex/gpl/README.md

 ## Description
 gpl will update your selected multiple local repositories with parallel.
 Support git, git-svn, svn, mercurial, darcs.
 It was developed on the assumption that mainly to rely on other commands.
-Got the idea from things that I wanted to update with parallel when I used '[ghq(1)](https://github.com/motemen/ghq)` get -u' every time.
+Got the idea from things that I wanted to update with parallel when I used [ghq(1)](https://github.com/motemen/ghq) every time.
 But ghq(1) is great tool.
 So I'm expected that ghq(1) would support repository update with parallel in the future.

 ## Synopsis
     gpl -h # help